ChrisDoh100/Simple-Transformer-Implementation/readme.md

 - I trained this on a GTX 3060 which has 12GB of VRAM so if you want to train the model yourself you might need to adjust the token size, if

-    you have less or more if you have more etc.
+    you have less lower the token amount or if you have more increase the token amount etc.

 - Each Epoch took around 7-8 minutes, so for 20 or so epochs you're looking at around 2-3 hours to train the entire model on the iwslt dataset.